Technical job seekers,

 - Automating tests, test-driven development (TDD)

-- Understanding of how to use rudimentary data structures like sequences or dictionaries
+- Understanding of how to use rudimentary data structures like increasing sequences or dictionaries

-- Knowledge of APIs responsible for the most common tasks like operations on files, sockets, and web resources
+- Understanding of writing API documentation, which is responsible for the most common tasks like operations on files, sockets, and web resources

 - Ability to debug